puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 The array matches using the regular expressions provided within in each element.
 Array indexes are coerced to strings.

-For example. the following query would query the path element, matching any ethernet mac address:
+For example, the following query would query the path element, matching any ethernet MAC address:

     fact_contents { path ~> ["networking","interfaces",".*","mac"] }